zamazan4ik/awesome-pgo/article/article.md

 * Enable LTO: **zero** overlap between profiles.
 * Change `-O3` flag to `-O2`: **zero** overlap between profiles.

 As you see, PGO profiles are **very** sensitive to changing compiler flags.
-Rule of thumb is simple - after changing compiler flags (related to the code generation) don't forget to regenerate PGO profiles.
+The compiler update also with high probability will invalidate your PGO profiles since between compiler versions inside the compiler can be done many changes: new optimization can be implemented, internal optimization thresholds can be tweaked, optimization passes order can be changed (this thing also influence generated code), etc. Rule of thumb is simple - after changing **anything** related to the code generation don't forget to regenerate PGO profiles.

-TODO: mention compiler update and possible internal constants or optimization set/order also can invalidate saved PGO profiles

 ### Sampling PGO problems

 #### Branch Stack Sampling support

-TODO: Check https://storage.googleapis.com/gweb-research2023-media/pubtools/pdf/36358.pdf paper for LBR efficiency in Sampling PGO in practice
-TODO: add about Android ETM, and Coresight feature - https://www.kernel.org/doc/html/v5.7/trace/coresight/coresight.html .
-ARM ETM docs - https://developer.arm.com/documentation/ihi0014/q/Introduction/About-Embedded-Trace-Macrocells

 Sampling PGO has special relationships with Branch Stack Sampling (BSS) (this thing also commonly called as Last Branch Record (LBR)).
 According to the [paper](https://hpctest.cs.tsinghua.edu.cn/papers/tc11.pdf), BSS improves sampling PGO quality in practice.
 However, right now I have no "BSS vs non-BSS" sampling PGO benchmarks for real applications since I have no hardware with BSS support and I am lazy for doing such benchmarks.
 As a rule of thumb - please use BSS with sampling if it's available in your context.